s0h3ck/h3ck-c0ding/CTFs/Qiwi-Infosec CTF 2016/README.md

 the_flag_is_the_third_line
 ```

 A story about Neo... so cool?!
 Yep, let's focus!
-The flag is the third line, which means, you will have to read between lines and find out that the flag is actually
+The flag is the third line, which means, you will have to read between lines.

 The flag is `=> follow_the_white_qabbit`